khadijahslawal/Final-Year-Project-Code/README.md

 3. run "npm install" to download node modules
 4. ensure node modules have been install
 5. run the application using "npm run dev" on the command line

+**For interacting with the Meta Mask**
+When interacting as a renter, investor, or developer; change your account on the meta mask.
+Hence why you need three different accounts